Here are some of the projects we worked on during COVID.

 You can use as many or as few of the blocks as you want, the sizes of each block can be anything that you like.
 You could make each block the same size or all different sizes.

-Each month Sarah will send you a web link to instructions for a modern quilt block, but after that the decisions are up to you!
-If you don’t like the block that month then don’t make it.
-Sarah’s aim is to have a challenge that is very flexible, and where the end results will all be very different.
+Each month Sarah sent members a web link to instructions for a modern quilt block, Sarah’s aim is to have a challenge that was very flexible, and where the end results would all be very different.

 Some tips from Sarah about getting started: